literalpie/Annotated-Angular-Roadmap/README.md

 ## 🚧 Enhanced Angular Material components by integrating MDC Web

 Available in [Material Experimental](https://github.com/angular/components/tree/master/src/material-experimental).
-Seems to be close.
+Seems to be close, but unlikely to become the default in 12.0.
 More details on status in [Angular Components README](https://github.com/angular/components/tree/b8d83cb0f4d990a1cb8a976b2383817b304e4dcd#what-were-working-on-now-q1-2021)

 ## 🤫 Offer Google engineers better integration with Angular and Google's internal server stack
 Internal project.
 Unlikely to have any public movement or benefits.